The Ultimate Guide to Construction Reporting

 Once the data is captured, the next step is to compile the data into a report.
 Our research estimates this is traditionally 4-8 hours per report, with so much double handling.

-• Preparing: Using a Project Report Template will help organize the report data into a structured format.
+• Preparing: Using a Report Template Word will help organize the report data into a structured format.
 Populate the report with clear and concise narratives to accompany the data and visual aids.

 • Charts & Tables: Use charts, graphs, and tables to show data clearly.
 These visuals make complex information easier for people to understand.

 A well compiled report should look good and answer the questions of its reader.
-We’ve prepared 10 Tips for the Best Project Status Report to help.
+We’ve prepared 10 Tips for Designing a Project Status Dashboard to help.

 A screenshot of a capital project dashboard with a map, charts and RAG status